 In order to attend our in-person courses, enrollees will be required to pass a health screening upon arrival, including a temperature check and questionnaire.
 When temperatures are too low for touchless thermometers to work, caregivers are required to bring their own oral thermometers to measure their child(ren)’s temperatures at drop-off.
-Enrollees will also be required to wear masks, practice social distancing, use hand sanitizer and/or thoroughly wash their hands, and use the safety procedures that apply to the spaces we occupy.
-Enrollees are required to bring spare mask(s) in the case that their mask becomes wet.
-Adults dropping off and picking up children are also required to wear a mask during that process, and must adhere to all other safety procedures required at Amiko if they need to enter our spaces.
+Masks are currently optional, however we continue to regularly update our practices and they may be required if necessary due to COVID conditions.

 Amiko is a learning center that provides fantastic educational opportunities, however, it is not legally a school.
 Amiko Learning Center is not legally responsible for fulfilling individualized home instruction plans and does not provide the majority of a homeschooled child’s education.

 Amiko is not a co-op, we are a 501(c)(3) educational non-profit organization.
 Our staff are paid employees and we do not require any volunteer activities.

-Since a primary focus of Amiko is to promote learning in social communities, attendance to all scheduled course meetings is expected and attendance to our exhibitions is mandatory, except in the case of illness.
+Since a primary focus of Amiko is to promote learning in social communities, punctual attendance to all scheduled course meetings is expected and attendance to our exhibitions is mandatory, except in the case of illness.
 When your child is consistently present, their group can build positive relationships and collaborate more successfully than if your child’s attendance is intermittent.
 In addition, courses build upon the knowledge created in the previous course meetings and your child will learn more meaningfully as an active participant.